FISHERS OF MEN

 Starting positions for teams who entered before the late fee deadline will be determined by either a drawing or a random number assignment by a computer prior to the meeting.
 Teams that enter the tournament at the meeting may be assigned blast-off numbers in the order in which they entered.
 In two day divisional tournaments, participants not in attendance at the meeting (whether preregistered or not) will be assigned a starting position at the back of the line by the division director.

 Safe boating conduct must be observed at all times.
 Each competitor is required to wear a Coast Guard approved personal floatation device, securely fastened, at all times while the boat is being propelled by the combustion engine.
+If you are using an inflatable life jacket, you must have a spare type lll flotation device onboard your vessel.
 Furthermore, a kill switch must be fastened to the driver any time the combustion engine is propelling the boat.
 Failure to do so is grounds for disqualification of the offending team’s catch.
 Running lights must be operational and turned on at the blast-off of each tournament.
 Each competitor‘s boat must be equipped with a livewell system capable of keeping a tournament limit of bass alive.
 Any boat equipped with a motor that exceeds the horse power rating of the boat according to the manufacturer is prohibited from being used in a Fishers of Men Tournament.
 All auxiliary gas tanks and bladder tanks that are not installed by the boat manufacturer are prohibited.
 Additional gas tanks that are factory options and installed by a manufacturer's authorized dealer are legal.
 Boats that do not have factory-installed gas tanks are restricted to a maximum of 18 gallons of gasoline in tanks that meet U.S. Coast Guard regulations.
 Gas tanks must be properly secured or strapped in the boat.
 During the tournament, no portable gas tanks or containers capable of holding gasoline can be placed anywhere on the tournament waters or shoreline for use by any tournament competitor.

 Each contestant is expected to follow high standards of sportsmanship, courtesy, and conservation.
 No team may fish within 50 yards of any other boat which is anchored with the trolling motor up.
 Furthermore, no team may fish within 25 yards of any other boat without the other boater’s permission.
 Permission may not be granted to any team at the exclusion of any other team.
 No hole sitting by a non-competitor or by another competitor, to aid a tournament participant will be allowed.
 Violators will have their catch disqualified.